 David Tellekson litigates technology disputes, including patent infringement and licensing disputes, for clients in the areas of biotechnology, pharmaceuticals, polymer chemistry, medical devices and other complex technologies.
 He has represented clients in a variety of venues throughout the country, including federal and state courts, the International Trade Commission and the Court of Appeals for the Federal Circuit.
-In addition to his trial work, he also consults on technology strategy, opinions and due diligence.
+In addition to his trial work, David also consults on technology strategy, opinions and due diligence.

 - Novozymes v.
 Danisco: Lead trial counsel representing Novozymes in a successful action against rival Danisco for infringement of Novozymes’ patent for an improved alpha-amylase useful for fuel ethanol production, among other industrial applications.
 A jury found that Danisco willfully infringed Novozymes’ patent and awarded over $18.2 million in damages.